Emma Anderson

-Emma Anderson (born 10 June 1967) is an English musician.
-She is best known for being a songwriter, guitarist and singer in the shoegazing/Britpop band Lush.
+Emma Victoria Jane Anderson (born 10 June 1967) is an English musician.
+She is a songwriter, and was guitarist and singer in the shoegazing/Britpop band Lush.

-Musical career
+Early life

 Born in Wimbledon, London, the adopted daughter of a former army officer who ran a gentleman's club in Piccadilly, Anderson attended several schools before taking her O-Levels at Queen's College, where she met Miki Berenyi.
 As keen music fans, they wrote a fanzine called Alphabet Soup.

+Musical career

-Her first band, which she joined in 1986, was the Rover Girls (which featured Chris P Mowforth and Stuart Watson, who were both later in Silverfish) as a bass player.
+Anderson's first band, which she joined in 1986, was the Rover Girls (which featured Chris P Mowforth and Stuart Watson, who were both later in Silverfish) as a bass player.

 In 1987, while Anderson was at Ealing College of Higher Education studying Humanities and Berenyi was at North London Polytechnic, they formed Lush.
 Lush played their very first performance at the Camden Falcon in London on 6 March 1988.
 They went on to reasonable success, having a number of Top 40 hits over an eight-year career.
 Anderson told Everett True in Melody Maker, "I remember when I couldn't play, I wasn't in a band, didn't know anyone else who could play, and now we've got a record out on 4AD.
 I sometimes find it impossible to come to terms with what's happening."
 Anderson and Berenyi were the only women to take part in the 1992 Lollapalooza tour of the United States.

-Both Anderson and Berenyi became major music press celebrities as part of The Scene That Celebrates Itself.
+Anderson and Berenyi became major music press celebrities as part of The Scene That Celebrates Itself.
 Music magazines the NME and Melody Maker gleefully reported their social activities on a regular basis, which could be said to overshadow their increasingly strong songwriting.
 As drummer Chris Acland stated, "people seem to want to talk about Lush's relationship to the press more than they want to talk about Lush."